serbanchitu/GroceryStore/README.md

 # GroceryStore
 The code does not provide UI.
-To add/update/display etc please use a service like Postman; In the real application the API database methods should be made async; The test project is not finalized - I ran out of time, but it provides a good idea/direction
+To add/update/display etc please use a service like Postman; In the real application the API database methods should be made async; The test project is not finalized - I ran out of time, but it provides a good idea/direction.

-Run:
-- to add GetAllCustomers run:
+- to Get all customers run:
 http://(server)/api/customers/getallcustomers

--to Get a specific Customer:
+- to Get a specific Customer run: http://(server)/api/customers/getCustomerById/2
-http://(server)/api/customers/getCustomerById/2

 - to Add customer (POST customer json object) to